DFIR - Automating End to End Acquisition and Processing

 Partly out to curiosity and partly out of necessity, I was looking around for resources on automating functions across DFIR acquisition and processing pipelines.
 I stumbled across two interesting resources detailing automation across different parts of the process.
 The first was a great post by Bryant Cabantac on Deploying Velocriptor in AWS using CloudFormation — Scaling forensic acquisition which detailed a basic deployment of Velociraptor using CloudFormation on AWS.
 The second was fantastic SANS Summit talk by Eric Capuano and Whitney Champion who built out a pipeline of acquisition using Velociraptor with processing performed by Plaso and timesketch, the talk and associated artifacts can be found on Recon InfoSec’s GitHub here.

-Both great endeavors in their own right, I wanted to extend on this further by bringing both together by building out an automated deployment of Velociraptor, timesketch and associated supporting infrastructure.
+Both great endeavors in their own right, I wanted to extend on this further by bringing both together to building out an automated deployment of Velociraptor, timesketch and associated supporting infrastructure.

 The plan was to extend and build out functionality in a few places including: